There is a terrifying notion about garbage disposals brought by horror films that show mutilated body parts disposed of in them.

 - When you have tried out every solution listed above, try turning it on again.

-- If all else fails, the unit is the defective one and you should consider replacing it altogether.
+- If all else fails, the unit is defective, and you should consider replacing it altogether.

-Unit makes humming sound but grinders do not work
+The unit makes a humming sound, but the grinders do not work.

 The root cause of this problem is any foreign material that may have been lodged or stuck in the interior mechanism of the disposal unit between the shredder and impeller (read up on other sources to familiarize yourself with the parts of the interior of the unit).